A world-class BDD training for devs, testers, and the business.

 We’ll teach you Example Mapping - a powerful technique we have developed to help business, IT and QA break requirements down into concrete examples.
 This exposes misunderstandings early and will help you write better executable specifications and automated tests later.

-- Using Example Mapping and Discovery Workshops to achieve shared understanding
+Using Example Mapping and Discovery Workshops to achieve a shared understanding

 Day 2 - BDD with Cucumber

 This day is a solid introduction to test-driven development (TDD) with Cucumber.
 You will learn to write executable specifications with Gherkin - Cucumber’s plain-text format for automated tests.
 You will also learn how to use Cucumber to drive the development of a system, and see the design of the system gradually emerge.
 You’ll end up with a system that does the right thing, and is easy to test.